EchoScan: Scanning Complex Room Geometries via Acoustic Echoes: Experimental Results

 \subsection{Role of High-Order Reflections}

 To assess whether our model considers higher-order reflections, we conducted two distinct investigations: model interpretation and data analysis.
-For the model interpretation, gradient-weighted class activation mapping (Grad-CAM) \cite{gradcam} was utilized to highlight the temporal areas in the input RIRs that affect the predictions of the model.
-As depicted in Fig.~\ref{fig:gradcam}(a), for a simple shoebox room satisfying the LOS condition, most activations occurred early in the temporal region, emphasizing first-order reflections.
-This result is similar to that of conventional sound-based approaches that exploit early visible reflections.
-Conversely, for more complex rooms, such as a T-type room with NLOS walls, as the one shown in Fig.~\ref{fig:gradcam}(b), activation is suppressed in the early temporal region (approximately 0.01~s) but also highlights high-order reflections spanning from 0.05 to 0.1~s.
-These highlighted segments correspond to sound travel distances of approximately 17 to 34~m, which signifies that the model actively utilized late echoes to determine complex room shapes.
+For model interpretation, gradient-weighted class activation mapping (Grad-CAM) \cite{gradcam} was utilized to highlight the temporal areas in the input RIRs that affect the model predictions. {Fig.\,\ref{fig:gradcam}(a) shows three different examples of a simple quadrilateral room.
+In these cases satisfying the LOS condition, most activations occurred in the early temporal region where the first-order reflections were recorded.
+These results are in line with conventional sound-based approaches that only exploit visible early reflections.} {Figs.\,\ref{fig:gradcam}(b) and (c) show three examples for L-type and T-type rooms, respectively.
+For these more complex rooms, activation becomes strong in the later temporal regions where high-order reflections dominate, compared to the cases of simple quadrilateral rooms.
+The temporal interval from 0.05\,s to 0.1\,s corresponds to the sound travel distance of approximately 17\,m to 34\,m for high-order reflections.
+These later activations signify that the model actively utilizes high-order reflections to estimate complex room geometries.}

 To further confirm the utilization of high-order reflections, we compared the performance of two distinct EchoScan models trained using RIRs with full- and first-order reflections.
-The results are shown in Figs.~\ref{fig:without_high_order_graph} and \ref{fig:without_high_order_floorplan}, which reveal a notable disparity.
-When the model was constrained to first-order reflections, its IOU score for non-convex rooms decreased considerably, particularly in NLOS scenarios, compared to the model trained with full-order reflections.
-Specifically, the model trained with limited reflections could accurately estimate a shoebox room, as shown in Fig.~\ref{fig:without_high_order_floorplan}(a), it struggles with more complex geometries such as a non-convex L-NLOS room (Fig.~\ref{fig:without_high_order_floorplan}(b)), which often oversimplifies a room into a basic shoebox shape.
+The results are shown in Figs.\,\ref{fig:without_high_order_graph} and \ref{fig:without_high_order_floorplan}, which reveal a notable disparity.
+When the {input to the} model was constrained to first-order reflections, its IOU score for non-convex rooms decreased considerably, particularly in NLOS scenarios, compared to the model trained with full-order reflections.
+Specifically, the model trained with limited reflections could accurately estimate a {quadrilateral} room, as shown in Fig.\,\ref{fig:without_high_order_floorplan}(a), {but} it struggles with more complex geometries such as a {non-convex L- and T-type rooms (Figs.\,\ref{fig:without_high_order_floorplan}(b) and (c))}, {often oversimplifying} a room in a basic {quadrilateral} shape.
 This result also indicates that EchoScan uses high-order reflections to infer complex room geometries.